Lambeth-R/MusicProcessorPy/README.md

 To download a single track and generate a "format.json" file for it, to process it later with ffmpeg, you need to provide argumets: --d "link" or -download "link"
 > Command requires following args: --d "link" or -download "link"
+> Default work mode is pytubefix, to use yt-dlp specify --y or -yt-dlp.

 ### 3. Processing prepared data.
 After prepearing format.json on your own, or getting it from previous step